-Tips on Grouting Tile Outside Corners
+Tips On Grouting Tile Outside Corners

 Here are some helpful tips from experienced DIYers.
-These can help you lessen the wastage of material and the grouting mess in the work area while still producing a well-finished look for your tiling project.
+These can help you lessen the waste of material and the grouting mess in the work area while still producing a well-finished look for your tiling project.

 - If you are working on vertical wall corners, always apply grout upward.
-In this technique, you are avoiding so much grout falling to the floor.

 - If you will grout both wall and floor corners, work on the walls before the floor corners.
-Else, the floor will just get messed up with falling excess grout if you work on the walls after.
+Otherwise, the floor will just get messed up with falling excess grout if you work on the walls after.

-To read more on this topic, we have this post for you: Should You Tile the Floor or Walls First in a Shower?
+To read more on this topic, we have this post for you: Should You Tile The Floor Or Walls First In A Shower?

 Grouting makes a statement in your tiling project.
 Much more if you are finishing your tiles at the outside corners.
 This post discussed the grouting techniques to finish your project with a striking look.